 Scaling and Root Planing

 Scaling and root planing are deep-cleaning services that many patients have never heard of by the time they visit our practice.
-Dr. LaRock and associate Dr. Ross regularly educate patients on the value of these particular treatments and how they help control the effects of gum disease.
+Dr. LaRock regularly educates patients on the value of these particular treatments and how they help control the effects of gum disease.

 Depending on what stage you start treatment and how committed you are to dental hygiene, you may be able to reverse or at least halt the effects.
 Periodontal disease often leaves patients feeling self-conscious or intimidated by the treatments needed, so we aim to make our scaling and root planing as comfortable as possible through honest care with integrity.